Sagaponack in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Location.
 40° 55.725′ N, 72° 16.722′ W. Marker is in Sagaponack, New York, in Suffolk County.
 Marker is at the intersection of Sagg Main Street and Sagaponack Road, on the right when traveling south on Sagg Main Street.
 Touch for map.
 Marker is at or near this postal address: 400 Sagg Main Street, Sagaponack NY 11962, United States of America.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Poxabogue Windmill (approx. ¾ mile away); Bridgehampton Founders Monument (approx. 1.3 miles away); Wick's Tavern (approx. 1.3 miles away); Triangular Commons (approx. 1.3 miles away); Water Mill Rolls of Honor (approx. 4.1 miles away); The James Corwith Grist Mill (approx. 4.1 miles away); First Watermill (approx. 4.3 miles away); First Sheep Fold Site 1684 (approx. 5.7 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Poxabogue Windmill (approx. ¾ mile away); Bridgehampton Founders Monument (approx. 1.3 miles away); Wick's Tavern (approx. 1.3 miles away); Triangular Commons (approx. 1.3 miles away); Water Mill Rolls of Honor (approx. 4.1 miles away); The James Corwith Grist Mill (approx. 4.1 miles away); First Watermill (approx. 4.3 miles away); M. Olivia Sage (approx. 4.9 miles away).

 Categories. • War, US Revolutionary •